-In addition, a hospice nurse and doctor are on-call 24 hours a day, 7 days a week to give you and your family support and care when you need it.
+In addition, a hospice nurse and doctor are on-call 24 hours a day, 7 days a week, to give you and your family support and care when you need it.

 A hospice doctor is part of your medical team.
-You can also choose to include your regular doctor or a nurse practitioner on your medical team, as the attending medical professional who supervises your care.
+You can choose to include your regular doctor, a nurse practitioner, or a physician's assistant on your medical team as the attending medical professional.

 The hospice benefit allows you and your family to stay together in the comfort of your home, unless you need care in an inpatient facility.
-If your hospice provider determines that you need inpatient hospice care, your hospice provider will make the arrangements for your stay.
+If your hospice provider decides you need inpatient hospice care, your hospice provider will make the arrangements for your stay.